AA-cityu/FedLAD/README.md

 ### Option 2: Auto-generate configuration

-If you prefer not to generate configs manually, you can use our prepared YAML files in the config/ folder:
+If you prefer not to generate configs, you can use our prepared YAML files in the config/ folder:

 ```bash
 python src/main_fed.py --config manual_config.py